Sentinel-One/ansible_collection_s1agents/roles/s1_mgmt_get_passphrase/README.md

 ### Permissions required to get agent passphrases via the API

-In order to successfully query agent passphrases via the API, the user account associated with the API token, `s1_api_token`, must be granted permissions:
+In order to successfully query agent passphrases via the API, the user account associated with the API token, `s1_api_token`, must be granted the permissions:

 * Accounts View
 * Endpoints View